orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Language Server Protocol support

-Of course, we all know that pretty much every language is formally equivalent.
-But that's not helpful for answering the questions about differences between languages: Physical implementation, energy requirements etc.

 # Tools for Excavation of Languages
 Reverse equivalence graph - add abstract definitions instead of specific code